b-cubed-eu/documentation/pages/occurrence-cubes.md

 ###  Cube workflow service

-This service SHOULD embed the cube production software ([Cube production software](cube-production-software)) into the GBIF occurrence download service (GBIF Secretariat 2023a), allowing users to search for occurrences of interest and download/deposit these as a cube following their specification.
+This service SHOULD embed the cube production software ([Cube production software](cube-production-software)) into the GBIF occurrence download service ([GBIF Secretariat 2023a][gbif_2023a]), allowing users to search for occurrences of interest and download/deposit these as a cube following their specification.

 1. The service MUST allow users to *search and filter for occurrences* of interest.
-Note that the GBIF occurrence search (GBIF Secretariat 2023b) already provides this functionality.
+Note that the GBIF occurrence search ([GBIF Secretariat 2023b][gbif_2023b]) already provides this functionality.

 2. The service MAY allow users to *exclude unwanted occurrences* (e.g. occurrences that were flagged).
-Note that the GBIF occurrence search (GBIF Secretariat 2023b) already provides this functionality through its API, but not at www.gbif.org.
+Note that the GBIF occurrence search ([GBIF Secretariat 2023b][gbif_2023b]) already provides this functionality through its API, but not at www.gbif.org.
   - This MAY be implemented as a NOT filter.

 3. The service MUST allow users to *define the dimensions* of the cube (see [Dimensions](#dimensions)):